-Google powers this feature with its advanced Gemini models, aiming to simplify photo editing significantly.
-Users no longer have to manually go through different tools and change sliders for things like brightness or contrast.
-Instead, they can just say what changes they want to see.
+Google powers this feature with its advanced Gemini models, aiming to significantly simplify photo editing.
+Users no longer have to manually switch between tools and adjust sliders for brightness or contrast.
+Instead, they can say what changes they want to see.

 - You can give instructions by typing or speaking into the new “Help me edit” button in the Google Photos editor.

-- You might ask for simple fixes like “remove the glare” or “add clouds to the sky,” offer a general directive like “make it better,” or even request creative and whimsical edits such as transporting the subject of a photo to a beach or outer space.
+- You might ask for simple fixes like “remove the glare” or “add clouds to the sky,” offer a general directive like “make it better,” or even request creative, whimsical edits, such as transporting the subject of a photo to a beach or outer space.

 Google’s Gemini AI then processes the request, performing the complex image manipulations in just a few seconds to deliver the final result.

 You have to meet a few requirements to use this feature.
 You must be at least 18 years old, live in the United States, and have your Google account set to English.
-You also need to turn on “Ask Photos” and “Face Groups” in your Google Photos settings and have location estimates turned on.
+You also need to turn on “Ask Photos” and “Face Groups” in your Google Photos settings, and enable location estimates.

 Google has noted that it may take a few days for the “Help me edit” option to appear after a user has opted in.
-To be clear, all pictures that have been changed with this AI tool will have a C2PA “Edited with AI tools” label on them to show that they have been changed digitally.
+To be clear, all pictures that have been altered with this AI tool will have a C2PA “Edited with AI tools” label to indicate that they have been digitally altered.